Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_03_Isochronous_class_with_streaming_traffic/README.md

 2. Mouse over the target site and note the site name.
-For this lab, move the NMU connected to the MC to the NMU site in the bottom of the left most VNOC of the bottom SLR (`SLR_0_VNOC_0_NMU_0`).
+For this lab, you will move the NMU connected to the MC to the NMU site in the bottom of the left most VNOC of the bottom SLR (`SLR_0_VNOC_0_NMU_0`).
 3. Click on the ellipsis box next to the NoC Site Constraint.
 This displays the Choose NoC Sites window.
-4. Click on the new site and make the selection, as shown in the following figure.
+4. Click on the new site and make the selection as shown in the following figure.

 ![NoC Sites](images/noc_site_selection.PNG)

-***Note***: Clicking multiple sites allow the NoC compiler to make an optimal choice from among those selected.
+**Note**: Clicking multiple sites will allow the NoC compiler to make an optimal choice from among those selected.

 5. Click **OK** to dismiss the Choose Sites dialog box.